stonedDiscord/serverV/README.md

   * You must first create an account via the client.

-5. ~~Enter your port in the box next to host.~~ (removed in version 1.004) It’s preseted from the port in settings.ini
+5. ~~Enter your port in the box next to host.~~ (removed in version 1.004) Itâ€™s preset from the port in settings.ini

-#AS notes
+# AS notes
 Starting from version 1.004 the Account Server IP is hardcoded in the vanilla servers and clients. serverV will read it from AS.ini like the old versions did.
 You can change the vanilla server and clients AS IP using [Ressource Hacker](http://www.angusj.com/resourcehacker/), it is at the end of the TForm3 RCDATA section.